-It almost seems like an anachronism to read actual books in 2019, but I’m sure glad to go against the grain if that’s true.
+It almost seems like an anachronism to read actual books, but I’m sure glad to go against the grain if that’s true.
 I LOVE how books smell and how they feel in my hands.
 Nothing beats being able to dog-ear a corner or write notes in a margin.
 In fact, if you wonder why you can’t seem to retain information any longer, consider that perhaps you’d do well to read on paper instead of screens (those of us who are primarily kinesthetic learners do better OFF electronics!)

 (If you’re not super familiar with the NLT, here’s a great article for you!
 CLICK HERE!)

 Without further ado, here’s my personal list of the books that matter most right now (to me, anyway).
 Feel free to add your own favorites in the comments!

 Profit First by Mike Michalowicz for its financial strategies.

 The 80% Approach by Dan Sullivan which offers a unique perspective on achieving results efficiently.

 And frankly, I’d be silly not to ask you to check out my three books as well!
 You can get them HERE on my website or from Amazon.

 OUTRAGEOUS AUTHENTICITY® You Are Your Best Sales Weapon Do you feel pressured to always be “on” when you are in sales?
 Do folks cringe and shy away from you when they find out what you do for a living?
 If that has happened to you, join me and learn how to be OUTRAGEOUSLY AUTHENTIC®